stratza/spindlex/docs/contributing.rst

 Contributing Guide
 =================

-We welcome contributions to Spindle!
+We welcome contributions to SpindleX!
 This guide will help you get started with contributing code, documentation, bug reports, and feature requests.

 Getting Started
 ---------------